k1151msarandega/SimQuantum-AMD-Developer-Hackathon/WISER26/README.md

 Colab keeps already-loaded numpy/scipy in memory, so a pip-level swap doesn't take effect until the process restarts.

+To use the LLM threshold supervisor in the Live Console, set `FIREWORKS_API_KEY` before launching.
+Without it, the console still runs fully -- the supervisor thread just logs an error each tick and leaves thresholds at their defaults.

 ## User guide
-(To be expanded once `app.py` and `notebooks/` exist -- see [`docs/lessons/README.md`](docs/lessons/README.md) for the planned notebook-by-notebook walkthrough in the meantime.)
-The intended flow: work through `notebooks/00`-`07` in order, then explore the same ideas interactively in the Streamlit app, which lets you switch between serial/ batched/triage modes and tune triage thresholds live while watching staleness and the potential-well visualization respond.
+(To be expanded once `notebooks/` exist -- see [`docs/lessons/README.md`](docs/lessons/README.md) for the planned notebook-by-notebook walkthrough in the meantime.)
+The intended flow: work through `notebooks/00`-`07` in order, then open the Streamlit app.
+**Live Console** tab: click Start to power on a continuously-running session, adjust Vx/Vy live from the sidebar (or leave them on autopilot), and watch the device feed, potential well, and triage/staleness/drift diagnostics update in real time; Stop ends the session. **Mode comparison** tab: pick a mode and config and click Run for the side-by-side serial vs. batched vs. triage comparison, run to completion.

 ## Future improvements / scalability
-See [`docs/PORTING_NOTES.md`](docs/PORTING_NOTES.md)'s "Open items" for the concrete near-term TODOs (rate/threshold re-tuning, deciding the fate of the LLM-supervisor mode, and a real end-to-end test run since none of this has been executed yet -- only statically reviewed).
-Longer-term: add a real QArray potential-query API to `viz/potential_well.py` if one exists, replacing the current schematic interpolation; explore array shapes beyond a 2-dot line now that `array_size` is live (see `model_params.py`) -- e.g. a guided exercise on how triage dynamics change with array size; consider a "build-your-own-triage-policy" exercise as a capstone notebook.
+See [`docs/PORTING_NOTES.md`](docs/PORTING_NOTES.md)'s "Open items" for the concrete near-term TODOs -- rate/threshold re-tuning against real CPU timing (this also affects whether the Live Console's tier panel visibly changes tier), and a full end-to-end run of this session's additions (Live Console, ported QCoDeS adapter and LLM supervisor) since none of it has been executed in Streamlit yet, only reviewed against the actual installed QArray API.
+Longer-term: explore array shapes beyond a 2-dot line now that `array_size` is live (see `model_params.py`) -- e.g. a guided exercise on how triage dynamics change with array size; consider a "build-your-own-triage-policy" exercise as a capstone notebook.

 ## Credits & licensing
 See [`assets/CREDITS.md`](assets/CREDITS.md) for attribution on all